-Easy Vegan Puff Pastry Asparagus Tart recipe.
+Easy vegan Puff Pastry Asparagus tart.
 If you’re British you look forward to the first asparagus of the season.
 Along with Rhubarb and Strawberries, it seems to symbolise the onset of Summer.

 Now, I’m not going to treat you like idiots.
 You all know that the best way to have Asparagus is steamed and dripping with butter but what about when you get sick of having it that way (if that’s possible)?
 Or how about surprising those people who say that Asparagus is over-rated (my grandparents, for example)?
 Last night I drove to our local PYO farm shop and bought two bunches of Asparagus to cook in other ways that still highlight the delicacy of this long-limbed emerald beauty.